Discover Wales : Architecture (and design)

 Medieval Splendors

 Wales has the highest concentration of castles in the world!
-Among its hundreds of castles, one stands out: Chepstow, one of the very first stone fortresses built by the Norman invader... a real novelty, since until the 11th century, castles were made of wood.
+Among its hundreds of castles, Chepstow stands out as one of the very first stone fortresses built by the Norman invaders... a real novelty, since until the 11th century, castles were made of wood.

 Industrial prosperity

-Industrial architecture is one of Wales' other treasures.
-From the end of the 18th century, the region has been endowed with impressive works of art that bear witness to an astonishing evolution of techniques and know-how.
-The Cysyllte Aqueduct is one of the finest examples.
-Designed by Thomas Telford in 1795, 300 m long, made of cast iron and supported by a series of 19 masonry piers, it allows a canal to pass over the River Dee.
+Industrial architecture is another of Wales' treasures.
+From the end of the 18th century onwards, the region's impressive engineering structures bear witness to an astonishing evolution in techniques and know-how.
+The Cysyllte aqueduct is one of the finest examples.
+Designed by Thomas Telford in 1795, this 300-meter-long cast-iron structure, supported by a series of 19 masonry piers, allows a canal to pass over the River Dee.
 Behind the parapet, a towpath was used to pull boats up the canal.
 In 1801, Telford also built a suspension bridge.
-As the country entered this period of great economic and demographic growth, it also transformed its approach to architecture, which itself became an activity of capitalism.
-New processes and materials were used to create innovative and functional architecture.
-This was particularly significant during the reign of Queen Victoria.
-Landscapes were transformed and saw an increase in the number of forges, workshops, factories and above all blast furnaces, a modern pyramid inseparable from the mining and iron and steel industries.
-Workers were also entitled to housing specifically designed for them, whether it was rows of terraced houses, as in the mining towns, or small thatched cottages in the first attempts at a garden city, where these modern cottages were never far from a green space, thus removing the town/country boundary.
-In the city, shopping galleries or arcades multiply with their elegant metal decoration and high glass ceilings transforming dark shopping streets into real skylights, like the Morgan Arcade in Cardiff.
-Modernity and hygiene were the new driving forces of the time.
-But Victorian architecture also has another face: that of historicizing eclecticism, a kind of romanticism inspired by the national heritage, which takes up past references and mixes them up in a sometimes somewhat outrageous way.
-We are interested in Norman, Romanesque, Gothic and we use red brick extensively.
-One of the great architects of this period is William Burges.
-As an architect, Burges is also a craftsman and masters metalwork, sculpture and furniture, which allows him to offer total works of art, so to speak.
-His style is very much inspired by medieval codes, especially the French Gothic, adding influences from India or Japan.
-His restoration of Cardiff Castle and his unleashing of polychrome medievalism are a good example of this.
-The Victorian period also saw the revival of Jacobin and Tudor (the great styles of the English Renaissance) in imposing residences, such as The Hendre manor house, with its seven faces of red brick and Bath stone, its slate roof, its mullioned or stained glass windows, its bow windows and decorative gargoyles.
-Like England, Wales has many educational buildings such as the library and the National Museum in Cardiff.
-This Victorian style, between tradition and modernity, is succeeded by the Edwardian style and its excessive sense of scale and detail, which is used for public architecture, as can be seen in Cathays Park or Cardiff Civic Centre with its superb white marble town hall or its courthouse, between Baroque flamboyance and Renaissance sobriety.
+As the country entered this period of economic boom and population growth, it also transformed its approach to architecture, which itself became a capitalist activity.
+New processes and materials were used to create innovative, functional architecture.
+This was particularly evident during the reign of Queen Victoria.
+Landscapes were transformed, with a proliferation of forges, workshops, factories and, above all, blast furnaces, modern pyramids inseparable from mining and steelmaking.
+Workers were also entitled to housing specifically designed for them, whether in rows of terraced houses, as in mining towns, or in small thatched cottages in the first attempts at garden cities, where these modern cottages were never far from a green space, thus eliminating the town/country boundary.
+In the city, shopping arcades proliferated with their elegant metal decorations and high glass ceilings, transforming dark shopping streets into veritable shafts of light, like Cardiff's Morgan Arcade.
+Modernity and hygienism were the new driving forces of the age.
+But Victorian architecture also had another face: that of historicizing eclecticism, a kind of romanticism inspired by the national heritage, which took up past references and mixed them, sometimes a little outrageously.
+Norman, Romanesque, Gothic and red brick were all used extensively.
+One of the great architects of this period was William Burges.
+An architect, Burges was also a craftsman, mastering metallurgy, sculpture and furniture-making, which enabled him to propose works of total art, so to speak.
+His style draws heavily on medieval codes, especially French Gothic, adding influences from India and Japan.
+His restoration of Cardiff Castle, with its outburst of polychrome medievalism, is a good example.
+The Victorian era also saw a proliferation of Jacobin and Tudor revivals (the great styles of the English Renaissance) in imposing mansions such as The Hendre, with its 7 faces of red brick and Bath stone, slate roof, mullioned or stained-glass windows, bow-windows and decorative gargoyles.
+Like England, Wales also boasts a number of educational buildings, such as the library and the National Museum, followed by the Edwardian style, with its exaggerated sense of scale and detail, used in public buildings such as Cathays Park or the Cardiff Civic Center, with its superb white marble town hall or courthouse, a blend of Baroque flamboyance and Renaissance sobriety.

 Unusual modernity

-Announced by the work of Burges, the Arts and Crafts movement advocates frank and logical constructions very much inspired by medieval models, with a return to the artisanal tradition.
-Objective: to shape the living space with quality and handcrafted products while giving back to art and architecture an edifying and functional purpose.
-The Arts and Crafts movement can be found mainly in posh houses whose solid elegance can be seen in Monmouthshire in particular, such as High Glanau and Wyndcliffe Court.
-A few years later, Art Deco made its appearance with its clever interplay between straight and curved lines and the elegance of its very sober decorative motifs.
-It can be found at the Pola Cinema in Welshpool or at the Penarth Pier Pavilion (a pier dating from the Victorian era).
-In 1925, the unclassifiable architect Clough Williams-Ellis embarked on the crazy project of creating a village of all rooms, made up of palaces, cottages and follies in a deeply fanciful Italianate style.
-A sort of ideal village, exuberant and cheerful, far from the monotonous codes of modernity.
-Between romanticism, picturesque and baroque, Portmeirion attracted the greatest personalities, including the legendary architect Frank Lloyd Wright.
-It must be said that Williams-Ellis and Wright share the same unconditional love of nature.
-As early as 1945, the extravagant architect participated in the creation of the British National Parks and never ceased to insist on the need to preserve the environment and heritage.
-Portmeirion is a far cry from the sleek lines of the Villa Marina in Llanduna, whose architecture is reminiscent of a boat, with its high chimneys and rail-like balconies.
-A villa that bears all the codes of the international style.
+Heralded by the work of Burges, the Arts and Crafts movement advocated straightforward, logical constructions inspired by medieval models, with a return to traditional craftsmanship.
+The aim: to shape living space with quality, handcrafted products, while returning art and architecture to an edifying, functional purpose.
+The Arts and Crafts movement was most evident in the sturdy elegance of houses such as High Glanau and Wyndcliffe Court in Monmouthshire.
+A few years later, Art Deco made its appearance, with its clever interplay of straight and curved lines and the elegance of its sober decorative motifs.
+This style can be seen at Welshpool's Pola Cinema and the Pavilion at Penarth Pier (a Victorian-era pier).
+In 1925, the unclassifiable architect Clough Williams-Ellis embarked on the mad project of creating a village from scratch, made up of palaces, cottages and follies in a deeply fanciful Italianate style.
+A sort of ideal village, exuberant and cheerful, far removed from the monotonous codes of modernity.
+Between romanticism, picturesqueness and baroque, Portmeirion attracted some of the world's greatest names, including legendary architect Frank Lloyd Wright.
+Williams-Ellis and Wright shared an unconditional love of nature.
+As early as 1945, the extravagant architect was involved in the creation of the British National Parks, and never ceased to insist on the need to preserve the environment and our heritage.
+Portmeirion is a far cry from the clean lines of Villa Marina in Llandudno, whose architecture is reminiscent of a ship, with its tall chimneys and rail-like balconies.
+A villa with all the hallmarks of international style.

 Contemporary treasures

-Contemporary architecture in Wales is a mix of Welsh identity, technological research and sustainable development.
-In the 90s, Norman Foster endowed Wales with its National Botanic Garden... the largest one-piece greenhouse in the world (95 m long and 55 m wide!).
-The greenhouse is a kind of dome made up of 785 glass panels that partially sink into the ground, giving the impression that the greenhouse literally emerges from the depths of the earth.
-A rooted greenhouse... a nice metaphor!
-Foster was also responsible for the BBC's headquarters in the heart of Cardiff, an incredible metal canopy protecting a transparent building.
-Another astonishing architecture, the Malator House by the Future System agency.
-With its green roof, its bright interior and its high-tech, yet organic architecture, the house seems as if it were naturally embedded in the cliff.
-In Cardiff, the Cardiff Bay project was launched as early as the 1980s.
-This project to rehabilitate the dock area now houses a marina, a nature reserve, several parks and above all two icons of contemporary Welsh architecture.
-On the one hand, the Millennium Center, which its architect, Jonathan Adams, has imagined as an ode to the Welsh identity, notably by using the region's flagship materials such as slate, wood and metal.
-His aim was to create a building that, like the cliffs of the Welsh coast, could withstand the passage of time without losing any of its beauty.
-The future will tell us how this astonishing copper dome with glass windows in the shape of letters writing the lines of a Welsh poem in the night will evolve.
-On the other, the Senedd or National Assembly, imagined by Richard Rogers.
+Contemporary architecture in Wales is a skilful blend of Welsh identity, technological research and sustainable development.
+In the 90s, Norman Foster gave Wales its National Botanic Garden... the world's largest monoblock greenhouse (95 m long and 55 m wide!).
+The greenhouse is a kind of dome made up of 785 glass panels that partially sink into the ground, giving the impression that the greenhouse is literally emerging from the depths of the earth.
+A rooted greenhouse... a lovely metaphor!
+Foster is also responsible for the BBC's headquarters in the heart of Cardiff, an incredible metal canopy protecting a transparent building.
+Another astonishing piece of architecture is the Maison Malator by the Future System agency.
+With its green roof, luminous interior and high-tech yet organic architecture, the house seems naturally embedded in the cliff.
+In Cardiff, the Cardiff Bay project was launched in the 1980s.
+Today, this redevelopment of the docklands district is home to a marina, a nature reserve, several parks and, above all, two icons of contemporary Welsh architecture.
+On the one hand, the Millennium Center, designed by its architect, Jonathan Adams, as an ode to Welsh identity, using the region's flagship materials such as slate, wood and metal.
+His aim was to create a building that, like the cliffs of the Welsh coastline, could withstand the passage of time without losing any of its beauty.
+Only time will tell how this astonishing copper dome, pierced by glass windows in the shape of letters writing the lines of a Welsh poem in the night, will evolve.
+On the other, the Senedd or National Assembly, designed by Richard Rogers.
 This building is a model of ecology and transparency, between high-tech and sustainable architecture.
-The transparency of the glass symbolises the transparency of power, while the public spaces, imagined as agoras symbolising democracy, are protected by a vast roof with curves reminiscent of the waves whipping the nearby shoreline, a roof that is flanked by an astonishing chimney that looks like a wind tower.
-Wood, glass and slate are used as a symbol of Welsh identity and are here associated with numerous renewable energy processes.
-An iconic building that proves that building on its identity and traditions does not prevent looking to the future!
+The transparency of the glass symbolizes that of power, while the public spaces, imagined as agoras symbolizing democracy, are protected by a vast roof with curves reminiscent of the waves lapping the nearby shoreline, a roof flanked by an astonishing chimney resembling a wind tower.
+Wood, glass and slate are used as a symbol of Welsh identity, and are combined here with numerous renewable energy processes.
+An iconic building that proves that relying on identity and tradition doesn't prevent us from looking to the future!